jmielkeway/ccos4rbpi_volume0/chapter08/workqueue.md

 }
 ```

 Because the `enqueue_work` function will certainly be called from IRQ contexts, IRQs must be disabled when acquiring the workqueue lock.
 If the `struct work` passed with the request is not already pending, the pending flag is set, and the work is enqueued.
-After releasing the lock, the call to `wake_waiter` will set the cake thread process state to `PROCESS_STATE_RUNNING` so that the requests may be exectued.
+After releasing the lock, the call to `wake_waiter` will set the cake thread process state to `PROCESS_STATE_RUNNING` so the queue may be processed.

 The `perform_work` function takes care of the queue processing: